Mobile revolution in Myanmar is on the cards, but too slow for many

 “BIT OF AN EARTHQUAKE”

-Sources close to the ministry say his departure had been rumoured for several months, but the timing was unexpected, and raises questions about what might happen next.
+Sources close to the ministry say his departure had been rumored for several months, but the timing was unexpected, and raises questions about what might happen next.

 Not everyone is concerned.
-Romain Caillaud, a Yangon-based consultant with Vriens and Partners, says both the notice and the resignation “should accelerate the liberalisation and growth of the telecom sector.”
+Romain Caillaud, a Yangon-based consultant with Vriens and Partners, says both the notice and the resignation “should accelerate the liberalization and growth of the telecom sector.”

 Major foreign telecommunications companies are likely to submit expressions of interest ahead of the deadline of January 25, say experts.